-When you want a simple salad to make the meal complete, this easy Spinach Salad with Asian Dressing is all you need.
+When you want a light and simple salad to complete the meal, this easy Spinach Salad with Asian Dressing and navel oranges is all you need.
+In this recipe, I‘ll show you how to make a delicious homemade vinaigrette that beats store-bought dressing every time!

 Do you usually buy or make your own salad dressing?
 With our busy lives and wide selection of dressings on store shelves, it’s difficult to resist them in the supermarket.
 However, the homemade dressing does taste much better than store bought dressings and much healthier too.
 If you are not familiar with making your own dressing, don’t worry, I’ll show you how.
 It’s all about knowing the simple rules of thumb and experimenting!